Dark-Myth/BRAINANZAA-Contact-Management-System-/README.md

 The addContacts() function enables users to input contact details such as first name, last name, address, and contact number.
 It validates input, avoids spaces in names with multiple words, and checks for a maximum limit of 100 contacts.
 Contacts are appended to the 'contacts.csv' file.

-The viewContacts() function displays all stored contacts in a formatted manner by reading the data from the 'AddressBook.txt' file and presenting it in a tabulated format.
+The viewContacts() function displays all stored contacts in a formatted manner by reading the data from the 'contacts.csv' file and presenting it in a tabulated format.

 The searchContact() function allows users to search for specific contacts based on criteria like first name, last name, address, or contact number.
 It reads the 'contacts.csv' file, performs searches according to the user's choice, and displays matching entries.